DevWorksOSI/Dev-CT/README.md

 - make clean

 # Support
-- Any issues should be emailed to support@devworksosi.com
+- Any issues should be emailed to support@devworksosi.tech
-- Please join our site to be kept up to date on future releases.
-- www.devworksosi.com
+- www.devworksosi.tech
 - Any issues should be posted on our <a href="https://github.com/Keldo/DCT/issues">Issue Tracker</a>